Microsoft Flight Simulator (2020 video game): Gameplay

 An A320neo is cleared for takeoff at Budapest's runway 31L.
 The "Assistance" waypoints, in blue, are seen guiding the player, and the new subtitles feature is seen below.
 Above, an arrow can be seen; this signifies the centre, which is vital to implement a perfect take-off and landing.
 The cockpit ambience dominates the image.

 As a flight simulation video game, Microsoft Flight Simulator has a tutorial segment divided into sequences that allow players who are new either to aviation or flight simulators, to learn the game's basic controls, flight instruments, and other topics deemed essential for them to know before flying; it concludes with a takeoff and landing test.
 Throughout the tutorial, fictional pilot Captain Jess Molina, voiced by Marie Westbrook, assists players.
 It offers landing challenges at some of the most famous and dangerous airports and the player is graded based on "how close to the center of the runway you land, how long it takes your plane to come to a full stop, and the touchdown's smoothness."
 Another gameplay mode features three sight-seeing bush trips set in Nevada, Patagonia and the Balkans.

 Flight Simulator has an artificial intelligence (AI) air traffic controller (ATC) and a virtual co-pilot who can assist players when they are unable to perform actions like requesting landing clearance or going through checklists.
 It has several helper features: "Assistance" enables waypoint arrows at the taxiways, showing players where to go; "Route & Waypoints" enables markers to guide players in the sky; "Landing Path" guides players on landing; "Travel To" allows the pilot to jump to certain points of the flight (climb, cruise, descent, approach, finals – similar to time-lapse), condensing long-haul flights; an "Active Pause" pauses the flight, allowing players to explore the surrounding area or take a break.
 There are subtitles available for radio transmissions.
 These features are not available during challenges.
-The game also features a "legacy" option to enable a flight model from the original Microsoft Flight Simulator (1982).
+The game also features a "legacy" option to enable a flight model from previous iterations of Flight Simulator.